shackbarth/homepage/content/the-gettysburg-sequence.md

 >Grey gun-butt warns that door; I'll chance him through.
 >Then ream and drain his rifle ball and bore.
 >Johnny minds learn if Jack, or stores, or brew
->Sequestered be by me.
-But 'ere cocks chore
+>Sequestered by me be.
+But ere cocks chore
 >[He'll blew](#He'll Blew) his booty Jennie's thighs.
 Jen rut
 >It so.
 Peaskins, he'll fret Jen's Jack worked west
 >With little [Phil](#Sheridan).
 I'll bathe her dusty cut